judiths1618/DQN-based-MARL-v2.0/README.md

 ## Overview
 This work is related to my paper called 'Multi-Objective Workflow Scheduling With Deep-Q-Network-Based Multi-Agent Reinforcement Learning', which proposed a novel method for scientific workflow scheduling over heterogeneous virtual machines.
 Based on the algorithm framework, now i am attempting to utilize the pareto frontier technology combining with the two DQN agents for a bi-objective optimization workflow scheduling problem on heterogeneous containers.

-This example uses the [Pegasus Scientific Workflows] (https://confluence.pegasus.isi.edu/display/pegasus/WorkflowGenerator) as the workflow templates and the [AWS Fargate Pricing] (https://aws.amazon.com/fargate/pricing/) as the resource model.
+This example uses the [Pegasus Scientific Workflows] (https://confluence.pegasus.isi.edu/display/pegasus/WorkflowGenerator) as the workflow templates and the [AWS Fargate Pricing] (https://aws.amazon.com/fargate/pricing/) as the resource model with 10 fixed Amazon containers.

 ## Requirements
-Python 3.6.0+
+Python 3.6.10

 ## Usage
 To run the program, please execute the following from the root directory: